-Halland was Danish up until 1645 and was ruled by the Danish king Christian IV during the 17th century.
-King Christian was a successful developer and wanted to modernise his fortresses on the border with Sweden, including Halmstad.
+Halland was Danish up until 1645 and was ruled by the Danish king Kristian IV during the 17th century.
+King Kristian was a successful developer and wanted to modernise his fortresses on the border with Sweden, including Halmstad.
 Halmstad’s fortifications were therefore completed at the start of the 1600s, and Halmstad Castle was finished in 1619.

 19. Picasso Park and Head of a Woman